serain/serain.github.io/_posts/2018-12-30-effective-security-pipeline.markdown

 * **Enforce select base images**

 Minimalist and security-conscious base images, such as Amazon Linux or Alpine Linux, should be favored.
-Larger distributions like Ubuntu are not necessarily insecure, but provide an unnecessarily large attack surface and are not generally thought of as security-focussed distributions.
+Larger distributions like Ubuntu are not necessarily insecure, but provide an unnecessarily large attack surface and are not generally thought of as security-focused distributions.

 * **Remove unnecessary or `setuid` binaries**